Where was A Christmas Carol filmed?

 Pushed to decide on a favorite location, Mark opts for Rainham Corridor in Havering.
 “It’s a National Trust gem,” he says.
 “And thanks to the kind people of Rainham, who agreed to allow us to close one of the main roads through the town for three days, we established the Georgian mansion as Scrooge’s home – with the obligatory lashings of snow!”

 Turning again the clock to the Victorian period includes much less bodily redressing than would have been the case a number of years in the past.
 “As with most shows these days, ever-improving visual effects technology means far fewer physical cover-ups on location,” says Mark.
-“Clearly the areas crew are chargeable for guaranteeing clearance of any fashionable automobiles and road indicators, and so forth, however together with conventional artwork division gildings, the VFX guys create a major quantity of magic.
+“Clearly the places staff are chargeable for guaranteeing clearance of any fashionable vehicles and avenue indicators, and so forth, however together with conventional artwork division elaborations, the VFX guys create a major quantity of magic.

 “The schedule for A Christmas Carol was certainly challenging for the whole locations team, who worked tirelessly to achieve the brilliant results viewers will see on screen,” says Mark.
 “Without them, I would have fallen under the weight of Marley’s chains!”